deepakhj/cadent/docs/writers.md

     - cassandra-flat: a row for each time/point

-        Good for simplicity, and when you are starting out w/ cassandra to verify things are working as planned
+        Good for simplicity, and when you are starting out w/ cassandra to verify things are working as planned But, not exactly space efficient nor read/api performant.
+But may be usefull (as it was for me) in verifification of the internals.

     - whisper: standard graphite format